EnergyTransition/pyESDL/docs/source/Tutorials/tutorial2.rst

     energy_system_handler = EnergySystemHandler()

-Load an existing energy system from and ESDL file.
+Load an existing energy system from and ESDL file

 .. code-block:: python